Always In The Spotlight: Introducing Vivo V29 With Studio Portrait, Aesthetic Design And Powerful Performance

 Your Go-to Lighting Designer

-With the Aura Light feature, the V29 smartphone continues to push boundaries in the pursuit of excellence, while prioritising the needs of users at the same time.
-Recognising the vital role of light in capturing stunning images, the rear camera of V29 is equipped with the largest Aura Light in V series' history.
+With the Aura Light feature, the V29 smartphone continues to push boundaries in the pursuit of excellence, while prioritizing the needs of users at the same time.
+Recognizing the vital role of light in capturing stunning images, the rear camera of V29 is equipped with the largest Aura Light in V series' history.
 The oversized Aura Light has a remarkable capacity to create a three-dimensional lighting effect, and ensures even illumination from every angle, eliminating facial shadows and dark areas.
-With a light-emitting area nine times larger than a standard flash, the Aura Light provides gentle and non-dazzling light akin to that of a professional studio.
+With a light-emitting area nine times larger than a standard flash, the Aura Light Portrait 2.0 provides gentle and non-dazzling light akin to that of a professional studio.
 This exquisite lighting delicately accentuates the skin tone while artfully concealing imperfections, unveiling one's natural beauty.
-Additionally, the 36 per cent of increase in brightness as compared to its predecessor allows vivo V29 to capture shots with vivid clarity, bringing them to life with more focus and power.
+Additionally, the 36% of increase in brightness as compared to its predecessor allows vivo V29 to capture shots with vivid clarity, bringing them to life with more focus and power.

 Capture Every Smile with Splendor